trustgrid/docs/content/en/release-notes/cloud/may-2023/index.md

 ## Change Audit Improvements
 Several improvements where made around our change auditing system including:
-* Tag changes are now Audited.
+* Tag changes are now audited.
 * Change records can now be replicated into a customer's AWS S3 bucket.
 This works much like the existing [S3 Flow Log Export]({{<ref "/docs/operations/flow-logs#flow-log-export">}}) and requires the same bucket policy and versioning settings.
 To have this setup contact Trustgrid support.
 * Changes to Container settings now include the name of the container instead of its unique ID.
 * Changes to a policy will now show what resources are covered by the policy.